-Returning home from a holiday abroad has changed a bit in the past 12 months.
+Returning home from a holiday abroad requires a little more planning than it once did.
 Here’s what you need to know about arriving back in the UK from a trip away.

 - Is COVID-19 testing mandatory for UK arrivals?